Respiratory Syncytial Virus (RSV)

 Signs and Symptoms

 RSV symptoms usually begin 4 to 6 days after exposure.
-Symptoms usually begin with a runny nose and decrease in appetite and then develop into coughing, sneezing, fever, and sometimes wheezing.
-In very young infants irritability, decreased activity, and breathing difficulties occur and may be the only symptoms to arise.
-Full recovery from illness occurs in about 1 to 2 weeks.
+Symptoms usually begin with a runny nose and decreased appetite, followed by coughing and sneezing.
+Some people may have a fever or start wheezing.
+Some adults infected with RSV have mild or no symptoms.
+In very young infants, irritability, decreased activity, decreased eating and drinking, and breathing difficulties may be the only symptoms to arise.
+Most people fully recover in about 1 to 2 weeks.

 Transmission

-RSV is spread from person-to-person contact that could involve close personal contact, the air that an infected individual has coughed or sneezed in, kissing a sick individual, or touching an object or surface contaminated with RSV and then proceeding to touch one’s mouth, nose, or eyes.
+RSV is spread by close personal contact (such as kissing the face of a child that has RSV), inhaling droplets in the air after an infected person has coughed or sneezed, or touching an object or surface contaminated with RSV and then touching your mouth, nose, or eyes.
 RSV can survive on contaminated surfaces for many hours and on soft surfaces, such as tissues and hands, for a shorter period of time.

 Diagnosis